 Lets talk about lunch.
 Basic, necessary, everyday lunch.

-You know, the meal that happens right smack in the middle of the day… after soccer camp, before speech lessons, and during the baby’s nap.
+You know, the meal that happens right smack in the middle of the day... after soccer camp, before speech lessons and during nap time.

 I hate making lunch.
 I tend to start making a lunch plan when everyone is already hungry and cranky, never before.
 I'm trying to break this habit, but for some reason the words "plan ahead" don't exist for me in the realm of lunches.
 I have no problem planning elaborate dinners, grab and go breakfasts, and packing healthy snacks, but planning what's for lunch before 11:45?
 Crazy talk.
 My bad attitude towards lunch often leads to a trip through Panera, costing a whopping $25 dollars for the boys and I to eat food that is less than nutritionally ideal.

 I have ordered the same salad at Panera for at least 5 years.
-I don’t even know what else is on the menu!
-Adventurous is definitely not the word to describe my menu choices.
+I honestly don't even know what else is on the menu.
 I have had grand intentions of making a cleaned up and cheaper version at home for at least a year, but the word Thai was intimidating.
 Today I faced my fears.
 Over and over again.
 The Thai peanut sauce took some trial and error, but I prevailed.
-I present… my version of Thai Chopped Chicken Salad and you guys, it's really tasty!
+I present... my version of Thai Chopped Chicken Salad and you guys, it's really tasty!

 Romaine lettuce, purple cabbage, red peppers, carrots, fresh cilantro, and crunchy peanuts tossed in lime juice and drizzled with a Spicy Thai Peanut Sauce.
 Refined sugar and hydrogenated oil free.
 This salad is made of whole food ingredients!
-Best part .. you can put it into mason jars.. which will make you feel like a Pinteresty Domestic Divia (or is that just me ?).
+Best part .. you can put it into mason jars.. which will make you feel like a Pinteresty Domestic Divia (please say that's not just me, lol).

 Mason jar salads are a bit of an art form.
 Seriously, you don't want to mess up the order of the ingredients or you will have a soggy mess!